|

 -

-- Their nymphs are with very flatted edge and oval in shape.
+- The nymphs have flatted edge and oval in shape.
 Notice the black

 dot and darken edges on their back reassemble the markings that